-As the military actions began too late during 1593, only lesser objectives could be set.
+In 1593, the military action began too late.
+It was therefore possible to set smaller goals.
 You can read more about the military targets in the previous post:

-Pasha Szinánpasazáde Mehmed (son of Pasha Sinan) took the Castle of Sziszek on 28 August, after bombarding it for five days.
-Then, he joined his father’s army and their approximately 50-60,000-strong army set out against Hungary.
-They began the siege of Veszprém on 3 October.
+Pasha Szinánpasazáde Mehmed (son of Pasha Sinan) took the castle of Sziszek on 28 August after five days of bombardment.
+He then joined his father’s army and their force of around 50-60,000 men set out against Hungary.
+The siege of Veszprém began on 3 October.
 The castle was defended by 1,200 Hungarian-German guards led by Captain Ferdinand Samaria de Speziacasa.

-Although the fort was well supplied with gunpowder and food, the situation became untenable after days of heavy bombardment because of the falling of a tower, the breaches on the walls, and the conflagration.
-The guards have finally fled from Veszprém Castle during the night of 6 October but most of them were either slaughtered or captured.
-Captain Samaria and Captain Georg Andreas von Hoffkirchen were captured, too.
-Altogether 40 German and 48 Hungarian soldiers could reach the safety of Pápa Castle.
-Yet, the Turks had suffered also great losses when they marched into Veszprém Castle because the gunpowder in the fort was exploded.
-Allegedly, Pasha Sinan was among the wounded, too.
-He turned Veszprém into a center of a new Ottoman Sandjak and gave the order to rebuild its walls.
+Although the fort was well supplied with gunpowder and food, after days of heavy bombardment the situation became untenable due to the collapse of a tower, the breaches in the walls, and the conflagration.
+The guards finally fled Veszprém Castle on the night of 6 October, but most of them were either slaughtered or captured.
+Captain Samaria and Captain Georg Andreas von Hoffkirchen were also captured.
+A total of 40 German and 48 Hungarian soldiers managed to reach the safety of Pápa Castle.
+The Turks also suffered heavy losses when they marched into Veszprém Castle because the gunpowder in the fortress exploded.
+It is said that Pasha Sinan was among the wounded.
+He made Veszprém the center of a new Ottoman Sandjak and ordered the walls to be rebuilt.

-Tata Castle was also supposed to be besieged but the mercenaries urged Pasha Sinan to move to the winter lodgings.
-Sinan had his army wintered in Hungary but he went to Belgrade.
-The mercenaries of the Sublime Port disobeyed his order and returned to Istanbul and reported the Grand Vizier, saying that he had given them tasks that were unusual to soldiers.
+The castle of Tata was also to be besieged, but the mercenaries urged Pasha Sinan to move to the winter quarters.
+Sinan had his army winter in Hungary, but he went to Nándorfehérvár (Belgrade).
+The mercenaries of the Sublime Port disobeyed his orders and returned to Istanbul, reporting to the Sultan that the Grand Vizier had given them tasks that were unusual for soldiers.

 November 1593: The Christians fight back

-The Ottomans outnumbered him and they deployed their army in the usual crescent-moon shape.
-The Janissaries were on the right-wing and the soldiers of the Vilayet of Buda were on the left.
-The Pasha stood in the middle with his Sipahi riders.
+The Ottomans outnumbered him and deployed their army in the usual crescent shape.
+The janissaries were on the right and the soldiers of the Vilayet of Buda were on the left.
+The Pasha stood in the center with his Sipahi horsemen.

-The Christian army was presumably deployed like this: Pálffy stood on the left with the troops from the Mining Towns District; Hardegg and Huszár stood with the army of Győr Castle and with the Austrians on the right; Zrínyi, Nádasdy, Boldizsár Batthyány stood in the middle with the troops of the Trans-Danubian Region.
-There were just a few footmen and not much artillery.
+This is probably how the Christian army was deployed: Pálffy on the left with the troops of the mining district; Hardegg and Huszár with the army of Győr Castle and the Austrians on the right; Zrínyi, Nádasdy, Batthyány Boldizsár in the center with the troops of the Trans-Danubian region.
+There were only a few foot soldiers and not much artillery.